Covid-19 vaccine rollout: upsides and downsides in Africa

 Even the travel-bans may actually have a welcome, though unintended side effect.
 Members of the prosperous elite, who previously travelled to Europe for medical treatment, suddenly learned that local health care really matters.

-Benjamin M. Kagina is a senior research officer and directs the NITAGs Support Hub (NISH) for the Vaccines for Africa Initiative (VACFA) at the University of Cape Town’s School of Public Health and Family Medicine.
+Benjamin M. Kagina is a Senior Research Officer and Director of the NITAGs Support Hub (NISH) who works for the Vaccines for Africa Initiative (VACFA) at the University of Cape Town’s School of Public Health and Family Medicine.